macCesar/purgetss-docs/docs/Installation.md

 :::caution Max Node version

-Please use Node.js up to version 16.x
+PurgeTSS is only compatible with Node.js versions up to 16.x

 :::

 ## Running PurgeTSS for the first time

 :::info
-**You will need to run `purgetss` only once inside your project to automatically generate the necessary files and folders**.
+**You will only need to run `purgetss` once inside your project to automatically generate the necessary files and folders**.

 Subsequently, each time you build your application, **PurgeTSS** will `parse` all your XML files and output a clean `app.tss` file with only the classes used in your project.
 :::

-When you run `purgetss` for the first time in your project it will do the following tasks for you.
+When you run `purgetss` for the first time in your project, it will do the following tasks:

 ### 1. Auto-Run Hook
-It will add a `task` in `alloy.jmk` to auto-run `purgetss` everytime you compile your app. **Very useful when using `liveview`.**
+**PurgeTSS** will add a `task` in `alloy.jmk` to auto-run `purgetss` every time you compile your app. **This is useful when using `liveview`**.

 ### 2. purgetss folder
-It will create a `purgetss` folder at the root of your project with the following files and folder:
+**PurgeTSS** will create a `purgetss` folder at the root of your project with the following files and folder:

 - **config.js file**

-  Where you can customize or create new classes with you own spacing, colors, and margin values and more.
-See **[Customization Section](customization/the-config-file)** for more details.
+  This is where you can customize or create new classes with your own spacing, colors, margin values, and more.
+See the **[Customization Section](customization/the-config-file)** for more details.

 - **tailwind.tss file**

-  It contains all Tailwind-like utility classes, including all your custom classes defined in `config.js`.
+  This file contains all Tailwind-like utility classes, including all your custom classes defined in `config.js`.

 - **definitions.css file**

-  Is a special `css` file that includes ALL the classes from `tailwind.tss`, `_app.tss`, any `.tss` left in your project, and `fonts.tss` files, including all the classes from the official icon fonts libraries to be used with [**“Intellisencse for CSS class names in HTML”**](#vscode-extension) VS Code extension.
+  This is a special `css` file that includes ALL the classes from `tailwind.tss`, `_app.tss`, any `.tss` left in your project, and `fonts.tss` files, including all the classes from the official icon fonts libraries to be used with the [**“Intellisencse for CSS class names in HTML”**](#vscode-extension) VS Code extension

 - **fonts folder**

-  Where you can add any Icon, Serif, Sans-Serif, Cursive, Fantasy or Monospace fonts to be used in your app.
-See [**build-fonts command**](Commands#build-fonts-command)) for a step-by-step instructions.
+  This is where you can add any Icon, Serif, Sans-Serif, Cursive, Fantasy, or Monospace fonts to be used in your app.
+See the [**build-fonts command**](Commands#build-fonts-command) for step-by-step instructions.

 :::caution IMPORTANT NOTICE!!!

 **PurgeTSS will OVERWRITE your existing `app.tss` file**

-When you run **PurgeTSS** for the first time, it will backup your `app.tss` file to `_app.tss`.
+When you run **PurgeTSS** for the first time, it will back up your `app.tss` file to `_app.tss`.

-From this moment, add, delete or update your custom classes in `_app.tss`.
+From this point on, you can add, delete, or update your custom classes in `_app.tss`.

-**Or even better!
-Add your custom values in `config.js`.
-See the [Configuration Section](customization/the-config-file)**.
+**Or, even better, you can add your custom values in `config.js`.
+See the [Configuration Section](customization/the-config-file) for more information**
 :::

 ## Example files
-**Steps to use the example files:**
+**To use the example files:**
 - Copy the content of `index.xml` and `app.tss` into a new Alloy project.
 - Install Font Awesome font files with `purgetss copy-fonts --vendor=fontawesome`.
-- **Run `purgetss` once, to generate de necesary files**.
+- **Run `purgetss` once to generate the necessary files.**
 - Compile your app as usual.
-- **We recommend that you use `liveview` to speed up testing and development time**.
+- **We recommend using `liveview` to speed up testing and development time**.

 ```xml title=index.xml
 <Alloy>